 Within a few days of treatment, I could breathe again and things started moving along.
 On the other hand, I have had patients who saw only mild symptom improvement or didn’t have any symptom improvement.
 They tell me “I felt nothing, good or bad.”

 We all differ, but it is nice to know that there are other options (see the section “the biggest problem with rifaximin).”

 What to do if Rifaximin Doesn’t Work

 It can be very disappointing to finally make the decision to take rifaximin to help with your SIBO and then, major let down-it didn’t work for you, or you didn’t get the results that you expected.

 Here are some reasons why rifaximin may not work:

 - If the hydrogen and/or methane levels from the breath test were really high, then one round may not cut it and several rounds may be warranted.
 Unfortunately, insurance varies on how many rounds are covered and the allowable timing between rounds.
 However, specific herbs can be used after you’ve stopped taking it to help reduce levels.

-- If your SIBO is from predominantly methane producing bacteria, then another drug such as Neomycin will need to be taken at the same time.
+- If your SIBO is from predominantly methane producing microorganisms, then another drug such as neomycin will need to be taken at the same time.

 - Other infections may be involved, like small intestinal fungal overgrowth (SIFO) or parasites.